willi-kappler/node_crunch/README.md

 **Note 1:** *It is still in development and the API may change.*

-**Note 2:** *The communication between the server and the nodes are not encrypted and there is no authentication, so use this in a trusted environment only!*
+**Note 2:** *The communication between the server and the nodes are not encrypted and there is no authentication, so use this in a trusted environment only!* (The nodes can connect to the server via SSH or VPN for example.
+You have to set this up accordingly)

 ## Introduction